vgrazian/claim/README.md

 **Options:**
 - `-D, --date DATE`: Date (YYYY-MM-DD format, defaults to today)
-- `-t, --activity-type TYPE`: Activity type: vacation, billable, holding, education, work_reduction, tbd, holiday, presales, illness, boh1, boh2, boh3 (default: billable), the corresponding numerical value can be used
+- `-t, --activity-type TYPE`: Activity type: vacation, billable, holding, education, work_reduction, tbd, holiday, presales, illness, paid_not_worked, intellectual_capital, business_development, overhead (default: billable), the corresponding numerical value can be used (see table at the end, the list is also presented to the user)
 - `-c, --customer CUSTOMER`: Customer name
 - `-w, --work-item WORK_ITEM`: Work item
 - `-k, --comment COMMENT`: Comment